-The zoning of the properties prior to 1997 was R-1B, which was medium density single family residential district with a height restriction of 40 feet.
+The zoning of the properties prior to 1997 was R-1B, which was medium density single family residential district.

 Request / Proposed Map Amendment:

 The applicant is requesting an amendment to the City's Comprehensive Plan Future Land Use Map (FLUM) for the subject property.
 The current FLUM category is Public Service (PS).
 The proposed FLUM category is High Density Residential (HDR).
 Concurrent with the FLUM amendment, the applicant is also requesting an amendment to the City's Official Zoning Map for the subject properties.
 The current zoning is Public Service (PS).
 The proposed zoning is High Density Residential College Road (HDR-1).